PotatoAim11518/catsy/Catsy.wiki/User-Stories.md

 ### Sign Up

-* As an unregistered and unauthorized user, I want to be able to sign up for the website via a sign-up form.
+- As an unregistered and unauthorized user, I want to be able to sign up for the website via a sign-up form.
-  * When I'm on the `/signup` page:
+  - When I'm on the `/signup` page:
-    * I would like to be able to enter my email, username, and preferred password on a clearly laid out form.
+    - I would like to be able to enter my email, username, and preferred password on a clearly laid out form.
-    * I would like the website to log me in upon successful completion of the sign-up form.
+    - I would like the website to log me in upon successful completion of the sign-up form.
-      * So that I can seamlessly access the site's functionality
+      - So that I can seamlessly access the site's functionality
-  * When I enter invalid data on the sign-up form:
+  - When I enter invalid data on the sign-up form:
-    * I would like the website to inform me of the validations I failed to pass, and repopulate the form with my valid entries (except my password).
+    - I would like the website to inform me of the validations I failed to pass, and repopulate the form with my valid entries (except my password).
-    * So that I can try again without needing to refill forms I entered valid data into.
+    - So that I can try again without needing to refill forms I entered valid data into.

 ### Log in

-* As a registered and unauthorized user, I want to be able to log in to the website via a log-in form.
+- As a registered and unauthorized user, I want to be able to log in to the website via a log-in form.
-  * When I'm on the `/login` page:
+  - When I'm on the `/login` page:
-    * I would like to be able to enter my email and password on a clearly laid out form.
+    - I would like to be able to enter my email and password on a clearly laid out form.
-    * I would like the website to log me in upon successful completion of the lob-up form.
+    - I would like the website to log me in upon successful completion of the lob-up form.
-      * So that I can seamlessly access the site's functionality
+      - So that I can seamlessly access the site's functionality
-  * When I enter invalid data on the log-up form:
+  - When I enter invalid data on the log-up form:
-    * I would like the website to inform me of the validations I failed to pass, and repopulate the form with my valid entries (except my password).
+    - I would like the website to inform me of the validations I failed to pass, and repopulate the form with my valid entries (except my password).
-      * So that I can try again without needing to refill forms I entered valid data into.
+      - So that I can try again without needing to refill forms I entered valid data into.

 ### Demo User

-* As an unregistered and unauthorized user, I would like an easy to find and clear button on both the `/signup` and `/login` pages to allow me to visit the site as a guest without signing up or logging in.
+- As an unregistered and unauthorized user, I would like an easy to find and clear button on both the `/signup` and `/login` pages to allow me to visit the site as a guest without signing up or logging in.
-  * When I'm on either the `/signup` or `/login` pages:
+  - When I'm on either the `/signup` or `/login` pages:
-    * I can click on a Demo User button to log me in and allow me access as a normal user.
+    - I can click on a Demo User button to log me in and allow me access as a normal user.
-      * So that I can test the site's features and functionality without needing to stop and enter credentials.
+      - So that I can test the site's features and functionality without needing to stop and enter credentials.

 ### Log Out

-* As a logged in user, I want to log out via an easy to find log out button on the navigation bar.
+- As a logged in user, I want to log out via an easy to find log out button on the navigation bar.
-  * While on any page of the site:
+  - While on any page of the site:
-    * I can log out of my account and be redirected to a page displaying recent FauxTweets.
+    - I can log out of my account and be redirected to a page displaying recent FauxTweets.
-      * So that I can easily log out to keep my information secure.
+      - So that I can easily log out to keep my information secure.

 ## Catsy

 ### Cat Adoption

-* As a logged out user, I want to be able to browse the different cats up for adoption.
+- As a logged out user, I want to be able to browse the different cats up for adoption.

-  * When I'm on the Homepage:
+  - When I'm on the Homepage:
-    * I can see a list of clickable thumbnails of different categories
+    - I can see a list of clickable thumbnails of different categories
-      * So that I can explore different categories of cats up for adoption.
+      - So that I can explore different categories of cats up for adoption.

-* As a logged in or logged out user, I want to be able to view details about cats that are up for adoption.
+- As a logged in or logged out user, I want to be able to view details about cats that are up for adoption.
-  * When I'm on the Homepage:
+  - When I'm on the Homepage:
-    * I can see thumbnails of cats up for adoption that I can select
+    - I can see thumbnails of cats up for adoption that I can select
-      * So I can see a cat and details about that cat.
+      - So I can see a cat and details about that cat.
-  * When I'm on an individual cat's adoption page:
+  - When I'm on an individual cat's adoption page:
-    * I can see an indicator for if the cat is not up for adoption and an adopt button
+    - I can see an indicator for if the cat is not up for adoption and an adopt button
-      * So that I can add it to cart/box if it is available for adoption
+      - So that I can add it to cart/box if it is available for adoption
-      * So that I can see it's not available for adoption because the button is disabled.
+      - So that I can see it's not available for adoption because the button is disabled.

 ### Shopping Cart

-* As a logged out user, I want to be prompted to sign in or sign up if I try to adopt a cat.
+- As a logged out user, I want to be prompted to sign in or sign up if I try to adopt a cat.

-  * While on any cat's adoption page:
+  - While on any cat's adoption page:
-    * When I click the "Adopt" button, I am taken to the sign in/ sign up page
+    - When I click the "Adopt" button, I am taken to the sign in/ sign up page
-      * So that I can create or access my account
+      - So that I can create or access my account
-      * So that I can add cats for adoption
+      - So that I can add cats for adoption

-* As a logged in user, I want to be able to see the cats in my cardboard box (shopping cart) that I wish to adopt, and be able to adopt them.
+- As a logged in user, I want to be able to see the cats in my cardboard box (shopping cart) that I wish to adopt, and be able to adopt them.
-  * While on any cat's adoption page:
+  - While on any cat's adoption page:
-    * I can click an "Adopt" button if the cat is available for adoption
+    - I can click an "Adopt" button if the cat is available for adoption
-      * So that I can add it to my cart/box to prepare to adopt it.
+      - So that I can add it to my cart/box to prepare to adopt it.
-  * When I'm viewing my cart/box:
+  - When I'm viewing my cart/box:
-    * I can see the cat's name and breed listed and its portrait
+    - I can see the cat's name and breed listed and its portrait
-      * So that I know basic details about the cat I'm adopting
+      - So that I know basic details about the cat I'm adopting
-    * I can click on an individual cat in my cart/box to be taken to that cat's adoption page
+    - I can click on an individual cat in my cart/box to be taken to that cat's adoption page
-      * So that I can view the details about that cat
+      - So that I can view the details about that cat
-    * I can click a button to remove specific cats that I no longer wish to adopt from my cart/box
+    - I can click a button to remove specific cats that I no longer wish to adopt from my cart/box
-      * So that I can change my mind about adopting a particular cat.
+      - So that I can change my mind about adopting a particular cat.
-    * I can press a button to empty the entire cart/box
+    - I can press a button to empty the entire cart/box
-      * So that I can start over.
+      - So that I can start over.

 ### Discussion Board

+- As a logged in or logged out user I can view "Scratches" associated with individual cats posted by myself or anyone else.

+  - When I'm on the individual cat page:
+    - I can view previously written 'Scratches' (comments) posted by myself or other users.
+      - So that I can see what users have posted.

-* As a logged in user, I want to be able to create my 'Scratches' (comments) about the cat by clicking an 'Scratch Post' button on the cat's page.
+- As a logged in user, I want to be able to create 'Scratches' (comments) about the cat by clicking a 'Scratch Post' button on the cat's page located below an empty text-field box.

-  * When I'm on the `/scratch`, `/scratch/:id`, or `/users/:id/scratch` pages:
+  - When I'm on the individual cat page:
-    * I can click "Scratch Post" to write a Scratch.
+    - I can enter a comment in a text-field box and click a "Scratch Post" button to post my comment.
-      * So that I can make a comment about a particular cat.
+      - So that I can make a comment about a particular cat.

-* As a logged in user, I want to be able to edit my 'Scratches' (comments) about the cat by clicking an 'Edit' button associated with the Scratch anywhere that Scratch appears.
+- As a logged in user, I want to be able to edit my 'Scratches' (comments) about the cat by clicking an 'Edit' button associated with an individual Scratch that I made.

-   * When I'm on the `/scratch`, `/scratch/:id`, or `/users/:id/scratch` pages:
+  - When I'm on the individual cat page:
-    * I can click "Edit" to make changes to Scratches I have previously posted.
+    - I can click "Edit" to make changes to Scratches I have previously posted.
-      * So that I can fix any errors I make in my Scratch.
+      - So that I can fix any errors I make in my Scratch.

+- As a logged in user, I want to be able to delete my 'Scratches' (comments) about the cat by clicking a 'Delete' button associated with the Scratch that I made.
+  - When I'm on the individual cat page:
+    - I can click "Delete" to make changes to Scratches I have previously posted.
+      - So that I can remove a Scratch I no longer want displayed.

 ### Search

-* As a logged in user, I want to be able to delete my FauxTweets by clicking a Delete button associated with the FauxTweet anywhere that FauxTweet appears.
+- As a logged in user, I want to be able to delete my FauxTweets by clicking a Delete button associated with the FauxTweet anywhere that FauxTweet appears.
-  * When I'm on the `/fauxtweets`, `/fauxtweets/:id`, or `/users/:id/fauxtweets` pages:
+  - When I'm on the `/fauxtweets`, `/fauxtweets/:id`, or `/users/:id/fauxtweets` pages:
-    * I can click "Delete" to permanently delete a FauxTweet I have posted.
+    - I can click "Delete" to permanently delete a FauxTweet I have posted.
-      * So that when I realize I shouldn't have publicly said something, I can easily remove it.
+      - So that when I realize I shouldn't have publicly said something, I can easily remove it.